Kanegraffiti/LessonPlans/Information Technology/Week5_Information_Technology_Lesson_Plan_JSS1-3.md

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher displays pictures of early computers and asks pupils to identify which devices are electronic.
+**Step 1 – Introduction:** Teacher displays pictures of early computers and asks students to identify which devices are electronic.

 **Step 2 – Presentation:** Teacher defines electronic counting devices as machines that use electronic components to perform calculations and data processing.

 **Step 3 – Explanation:** Teacher explains notable devices such as **ENIAC**, **EDSAC**, **UNIVAC I**, and **IBM 650**, highlighting their inventors, dates, and contributions to computing history.

-**Step 4 – Application:** Pupils work in groups to arrange flashcards of devices on a timeline, noting the year and key features of each machine.
+**Step 4 – Application:** Students work in groups to arrange flashcards of devices on a timeline, noting the year and key features of each machine.

-**Step 5 – Evaluation:** Teacher asks pupils to name devices, state who developed them, and explain how they differ from earlier manual counting tools.
+**Step 5 – Evaluation:** Teacher asks students to name devices, state who developed them, and explain how they differ from earlier manual counting tools.

 ### Content Summary